00Days

 Which plugins support SMS and QR-code login?

-This is the key differentiator.
-Most passwordless plugins, including Magic Login and Passwordless Login, are email-only.
-Magic Link supports email, SMS/OTP, and QR-code login natively — see SMS/OTP login and QR-code login.
+As of today, none of them ship SMS or QR-code login — most passwordless plugins, including Magic Login and Passwordless Login, are email-only.
+Magic Link is email-only too right now, but has SMS/OTP and QR-code login on its roadmap — see SMS/OTP login and QR-code login for the current state.

 Are passwordless login plugins secure?